gligerglg/LocusService/README.md

 ```

-If you prefer to get your real Neteork position information with a single fix you can use following mrthod.
+If you prefer to get your real Network position information with a single fix you can use following mrthod.

 ```java

         Location location_net = locusService.getNetLocation();
         if(location_net!=null)
 	{